 Fourth, our Lord teaches us that sinners obtain all the blessedness of eternal life in Christ by faith alone.

-(John 3:18-21) “He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God.
-(19) And this is the condemnation, that light is come into the world, and men loved darkness rather than light, because their deeds were evil.
-(20) For every one that doeth evil hateth the light, neither cometh to the light, lest his deeds should be reproved.
-(21) But he that doeth truth cometh to the light, that his deeds may be made manifest, that they are wrought in God.”
+“He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God.
+And this is the condemnation, that light is come into the world, and men loved darkness rather than light, because their deeds were evil.
+For every one that doeth evil hateth the light, neither cometh to the light, lest his deeds should be reproved.
+But he that doeth truth cometh to the light, that his deeds may be made manifest, that they are wrought in God.”
+(VV.
+18-21)

 Faith in the Lord Jesus Christ is salvation.
 He that has faith has life, and he that has it not has not life.
-Nothing whatever beside this faith is necessary to our complete salvation.
-Nothing whatever, except this faith, will give us an interest in Christ.
-You may fast and mourn for sin, and do many things that are right, and use religious ordinances, and give all your goods to feed the poor, and yet remain unpardoned, and lose your souls.
+Nothing is necessary to our complete salvation.
+Nothing will give us an interest in Christ except faith in him.
+You may fast and mourn for sin, and do many things that are right, and use religious ordinances, and give all your goods to feed the poor, and yet remain unpardoned, and lose your soul.
 But if you come to Christ as a guilty sinner, believing on him, eternal life is yours and you cannot be lost.
-Without faith in Christ there is no salvation; but through faith in the Son of God, the vilest sinner is saved forever!
+Without faith in Christ, there is no salvation; but through faith in the Son of God, the vilest sinner is saved forever.

 Oh, may God the Holy Spirit give you faith in Christ!
 May he be gracious to you and give you the gift of life, for Christ’s sake.